-A space is your secure working environment inside the Catalyst application.
+Space is your secure working environment inside the Elements application.
 It contains process maps, requirements and stories, data tables, Salesforce org models, reference models, themes, documents, users, user groups and all other kinds of content.

 You can create and be a member of multiple spaces.
 There are 2 kinds of spaces: personal and team.
-The team spaces can be either on a FREE plan or a PRO plan.
+The team spaces can be on a FREE, PRO or Enterprise plan.
 This article will explain all the differences between the different types and how to manage and use your spaces most efficiently.

 - Dive-in video